Traefik

 It also uses Lets Encrypt and provides a valid SSL certificate

-With Traefik, I also have the abillity to specify multiple entry points (2 internal and 2 external) This allows me to keep my internal services internal and only have my external services showing to the world.
+With Traefik, I also have the ability to specify multiple entry points (2 internal and 2 external) This allows me to keep my internal services internal and only have my external services showing to the world.

 The section Traefik Entry Points will explain more about these.